 I know how you feel, I had the same question when I decided to learn my next programming language.

-But don’t worry, this article will give all the answers you need in order to make an informed decision about wether you should learn Ruby on Rails in 2021 or not.
+But don’t worry, this article will give all the answers you need in order to make an informed decision about whether you should learn Ruby on Rails in 2021 or not.

 But before we move on, let me tell you about what makes me qualified to talk about this topic.